artefazosya/Norbu_App/index.md

 ## Geographical distribution
 {% include geo_distr.html %}
-Middle East and Europe are leading regions in number of unique users.
+Middle East and Europe are leading regions in the number of unique users.

 {% include users_geo_distr.html %}
 Germany and Iran are responsible for 50% of all unique users.
-It happens that Norbu app is free in Iran, that explains its popularity there.
+It happens that the Norbu app is free in Iran, which explains its popularity there.

 {% include cities_distr.html %}
 The most active city is Tehran.